Challenges Facing The Solar Industry Right Now

 Solar developers need to create more effective and reliable solar technology.
 Until then, it’s unlikely solar will become a primary source of energy throughout the United States’ northernmost regions.
 However, solar is already more reliable than many other forms of energy.
 Solar facilities include many separate panels, spread out.
 Should a storm or other event damage one panel, the remainder can still function.
 When a disruptive event damages a generator or transformer station in a centralized grid, large populations can lose power.
 Widespread solar usage would improve emergency preparedness.

 Solar manufacturing is also more reliable than most other energy manufacturing.
 Manufacturing other energy sources, including both fossil fuels and alternative energy solutions, require a great deal of water.
-Sourcing and using fossil fuels requires a lot more water than solar energy.
+Sourcing and using fossil fuels require a lot more water than solar energy.
 Other alternative energy forms, such as nuclear and hydraulic, depend on mass quantities of water.

 Solar panel creation requires smaller amounts of water and collecting solar power requires no water at all.
 This makes solar a more resilient choice in the event of a drought.
 Solar industry growth may help communities prepare for disaster events such as storms or droughts.
 Still, solar’s reliability requires further development.